 Black Butte Center for Railroad Culture

 October 7 — A year in the making, the Utah Phillips rail car arrived in Black Butte and was craned into position on Saturday, October 7th, right on schedule, almost a year to the day that the idea was first conceived of last October.
-Read more about it in the Weed newspaper.
+Read more about it in the Weed Press.

 Here is a link for making a donation — all those who donate will have their name on the plaque which will be placed on the caboose wall for all to see.